48 Facts About the Spix’s Macaw: Extinct in the Wild

 40. In real life, many places in the world have strict regulations about obtaining a Stix's macaw and keeping it in captivity.
 It's often illegal to do this.

-Returning the Bird to the Caatinga
+Returning the Spix's Macaw to the Wild

 42. The association works with ICMBio (Instituto Chico Mendes de Conservação da Biodiversidade), a Brazilian organization that is also trying to help the bird.